Japan · audience itinerary

 Insider tips

-- ◆Learn a few basic Japanese phrases; while many tourist areas have English, politeness is greatly appreciated.
+- ◆Learn a few basic Japanese phrases; while many tourist spots have English signage, local interactions are enhanced with basic greetings.

 Packing highlights